thinkloop/todo-react-components/README.md

 # Todo App - View-Layer (React-Components)

 This is 1 of 3 projects that make up the [advanced todo app](https://github.com/thinkloop/todo-app).
 It provides the view-layer of the app in the form of react components, and nothing else.
 It exports a single top-level react component that renders the entire ui based on provided state.
-While this project comprises part of the advanced todo app, it is not aware of, nor dependent on, the advanced todo app, or any other implementers.
-It was designed and developed in isolation, as a stand-alone app, with a generalized interface, so that it can be implemented by multiple apps and remain completely decoupled from them.
+While this project is part of the advanced todo app, it is not actually aware of, nor dependent on, the advanced todo app (or any other implementers).
+It was designed and developed in isolation, independently, as a stand-alone app, with a generalized interface, so that it can be implemented by any app, including the advanced todo app, while remaining completely decoupled from them.

-A single top-level react component is exported that renders the full ui when invoked:
+Here is an example of how a 3rd-party app might implement this view layer:

 ```javascript
 /*